rajeshhereforyou/eureka-server-demo/README.md

 ## Pre-requisite

-1. Please make sure that the port 8761 is available on your local machine.
+1. Before building and deploying this app, Please make sure that the port 8761 is available on your local machine because we are deploying our sample Eureka Server on the 8761 (default Eureka port).
 If you are using mac, you can check the port availability using below command

 lsof -i :8761